NihilisticRealist/LyricAnalyser/README.md

 ```
 To whatever file you have added.
 E.g:
 ```
-with open("coolSong.txt", "r") as song:
+with open("song.txt", "r") as song:
 ```